-For those who don’t feel like reading this massive entry, I’ve included a TL;DR and ranking of albums at the end.
+Welcome to another installation of Deep Dive, where I take a look at the extended studio discographies of some of the biggest names in progressive rock.
+I’ve included a TL;DR and ranking of albums at the end.
 I’m opting to explore albums chronologically, as opposed to a ranked-list format.
-The context in which albums were made is important, and this is an element often missed in a ranked list.
+The context in which albums were made is important, and that is an element often missed in a ranked list.